jon-heard/obsidian-inline-scripts-library/README.md

 ***

 ### tejs_une
 Shortcuts for UNE (The Universal NPC Emulator).
+This is an excellent character generation system for tabletop role playing and general storytelling.
+You can find more info about UNE [here](https://www.drivethrurpg.com/product/134163/UNE-The-Universal-NPC-Emulator-rev).

+Zach Best, the writer and publisher of this product has, sadly, passed away.
+Proceeds from buying UNE, and other [conjecture games](https://www.drivethrurpg.com/browse/pub/7251/Conjecture-Games) products go to supporting his family.

 - __help une__ - Display the help text.
 - __une {randomness} {relationship to pc} {demeanor}__ - Runs "une character" and "une interact" together.  {randomness} is an optional value for "une character".  {relationship to pc} and {demeanor} are optional values for "une interact".